 You are allowed to stay in the DaytonView intentional community the entire stay of your seminary career.

-DaytonView and Ministry House are available to both single and married men and women (without children).
+DaytonView is available to both single and married men and women (without children).

 In the DaytonView intentional community, you will have your own room.
 Each house can hold three students.